 - Kosher salt and freshly cracked pepper, to taste

-- 1/4 cup or more of bacon fat or frying oil
+- 1 cup or more cooking oil, bacon drippings, or a combination

-- 1/4 to 1/2 teaspoon of Cajun seasoning (like Slap Ya Mama)
+- 1/4 to 1/2 teaspoon Cajun seasoning (like Slap Ya Mama), or to taste, optional

 Heat bacon fat or oil over medium high heat.
-Mix the corn meal with the flour and Cajun seasoning on a plate.
-Remove the tomato slices from the buttermilk, letting excess drip off.
-Dredge in the cornmeal mixture, coating both sides and edges.
+Place buttermilk in a small bowl.
+Mix the corn meal with 1/4 cup of the flour and Cajun seasoning on a plate.
+Dip tomato slices in the remaining flour, shake off, then pass through buttermilk letting excess drip away before finally dredging in the cornmeal mixture, coating both sides and edges.
 Place immediately into the hot fat, frying for about 3 to 5 minutes per side, or until golden brown, turning only once.
 Don't crowd the pan ... give them plenty of room to groove!

 Drain on the rack, sprinkle immediately with kosher salt as they come out of the pan and serve right away.
 Can also place into a low oven to keep warm if necessary.
 Continue with remaining slices, adding additional bacon fat to the skillet as needed.
 Tomatoes should be crisp, not soggy.

 Serve just plain, with a dab of mayo, Comeback Sauce, Lazy Man's KetMayo Sauce, Spicy Mustard Sauce, White Rémoulade Sauce or your favorite dipping sauce.

 Variation: It's not traditional, but try using 1/2 cup of cornmeal with 1/2 cup plain panko bread crumbs for a little extra crunch - so good!